dktr0/Punctual/REFERENCE.md

 rnd -- random, "white" noise ranging from -1 to 1

-audioin -- input from the browser's microphone input (audio only, produces no result in fragment shaders)
+audioin -- input from Punctual's audio input (normally, the "microphone"; audio only, equivalent to 0 in fragment shaders)

+delay [maxDelayTime] [delayTimes] [signals] -- audio delay line, delay signals by specified delay times which must be less than maxDelayTime (audio only, equivalent to 0 in fragment shaders)

 (Note: filters and noise are not implemented in graphics (WebGL) implementation yet.)